Planet of the Ood: Production

 The episode's antagonist, Mr Halpen, is portrayed by Tim McInnerny.
 Davies considered his character—"a middle manager who's out of his depth"—a perfect villain.
 Temple described him as "narcissistic", "preening" and "ruthless ... without sentiment".
 McInnerny said "It's always nice to play a bastard...
 I'm glad Halpen's a three-dimensional bastard!
 That makes him interesting!".
 Temple epitomised Halpen in a scene where he kills an operative for the activist group "Friends of the Ood"; Davies and Tennant felt that his "disgusting" and "gothic ...
 Edgar Allan Poe" fate would be undeserved otherwise.

 Filming for the episode took place in August 2007.
 The opening and closing outdoor scenes were filmed in Trefil Quarry, on the outskirts of Tredegar, overlooking the Brecon Beacons.
 Trefil has been used several times including during the film adaptation of The Hitchhikers Guide to the Galaxy.

-The external scenes of the complex were filmed at Aberthaw Cement Works, and scenes in the "battery farm" were filmed in a hangar at MOD Saint Athan.
+The external scenes of the complex were filmed at Aberthaw Cement Works, and scenes in the "battery farm" were filmed in a hangar at MOD St Athan.
 CGI was used sparingly in production; the snow was paper snow adhered by water, and the Ood heads contained complex animatronics.
 McInnerny wore a prosthetic mask with two layers for his transformation scene though the production team's best boy, Peter Chester, provided motion capture for the computer-generated profile of the appendages coming out of his mouth when this needed to be refilmed and McInnerny was unavailable.